Sim4n6/sift-docs/index.rst

 SIFT Documentation
 ==================

 `SIFT` (SANS Investigative Forensics Toolkit) is a collection of various tools to aid you in performing forensics analysis tasks.

+SIFT would not be possible without all the open source tools and their authors and the communities behind them.
+Thank you.

 **Documentation Status:** Work In Progress - ALPHA